 What is gingivitis?

-Gingivitis, such as swelling and bleeding of the gum, damages the soft tissue and gum.
-When this inflammation continues, the destruction spreads from the gum to the bone.
+Gingivitis, such as gum swelling and bleeding, damages the soft tissue and gum.
+The destruction spreads from the gum to the bone when this inflammation continues.
 When the infection goes past the gum and into the bone, we call it a periodontal disease.
-In general, when people say “gum” disease, it is either Gingivitis or periodontal disease.
-In summary, if the problem stays only in the gum, it is Gingivitis, and when the issue goes into the bone, it is Periodontitis.
+Generally, when people say “gum” disease, it means Gingivitis or periodontal disease.
+In summary, if the problem stays only in the gum, it is Gingivitis.
+When the issue goes into the bone, it is Periodontitis.